-Columnstore indexes - Overview
+Columnstore indexes: Overview

-- Columnstore Indexes for Data Warehousing
+- Columnstore indexes for data warehousing

-- Get started with Columnstore for real time operational analytics
+- Get started with columnstore for real-time operational analytics

 What is a columnstore index?

-A columnstore index is a technology for storing, retrieving and managing data by using a columnar data format, called a columnstore.
+A columnstore index is a technology for storing, retrieving, and managing data by using a columnar data format, called a columnstore.

 Key terms and concepts

-These are key terms and concepts are associated with columnstore indexes.
+The following key terms and concepts are associated with columnstore indexes.

-A row group is a group of rows that are compressed into columnstore format at the same time.
-A rowgroup usually contains the maximum number of rows per rowgroup which is 1,048,576 rows.
+A rowgroup is a group of rows that are compressed into columnstore format at the same time.
+A rowgroup usually contains the maximum number of rows per rowgroup, which is 1,048,576 rows.

 A column segment is a column of data from within the rowgroup.